udiscopotato/Linux_Notes/User_Group_and_permissions.md

 - chown username:groupname [file/dir] (this will change user and group owner of the specified)
 ### chgrp (Change Group)
 - chgrp groupname [file/dir]  (change group ownership of a file)
+- chgrp -R group1 group2  (It'll change the group to group2 from group1 -R is for directory)
 ## Access Control List (ACL permissions)
 ACL provides an additional, more flexible permission mechanism for file systems.
 It is designed to assist with UNIX file permissions.
 ACL allows you to give permissions to any group any user and to any disc resource.
 ### Use of ACL